Adversarial Reprogramming Revisited: Introduction

 In the experimental part of our work, we demonstrate that, as long as batch normalisation layers are suitably initialised, even untrained networks with random weights are susceptible to adversarial reprogramming.
+Both the random weights and the batch normalisation layers are kept fixed throughout the finding of adversarial programs and their evaluation.
 Our experiments are conducted with six realistic network architectures and MNIST as the adversarial task.
 We investigate two different schemes to combine input images with adversarial programs: replacing the centre of the program by the image as was done by \citet{elsayed2018adversarial}, and scaling the image to the size of the program and then taking a convex combination of the two.
 Each of the two schemes has a ratio parameter, and we explore their different values.
 We find that the second scheme gives better results in our experiments, and that for some choices of the ratio parameter, the accuracies on the test set across all six architectures are not far below what \citet{elsayed2018adversarial} reported for networks trained on ImageNet.
+Please see Section~\ref{s:exper}.